10 Ways to Pay It Forward during the holidays

 For more information on what the pay it forward concept is, check out this video.

 Not every ‘only’ child is spoiled, as many people assume, but there is a danger they can be, especially at Christmas time.
-If they are the only child in a larger extended family they could be showered with gifts and attention over the Christmas Season and assume they are entitled to it.
+If they are the only child in a larger extended family they could be showered with gifts and attention over the Christmas Season and assume they are entitled to it all.

 If you are concerned that your child is behaving a little spoiled check out our post on ‘How to unspoil your child‘.